ElXak/responsive_architecture/README.md

 # responsive_architecture

-Responsive UI Setup in Flutter with device_preview package.
+Responsive UI Setup in Flutter with device_preview and provider package.

 ## Getting Started